wrathematics/ngram/README.md

 * **Author:** Drew Schmidt and Christian Heckendorf

-ngram is an R package for constructing n-grams, as well as generating new text based on the n-gram structure of a given text input.
+**ngram** is an R package for constructing n-grams, as well as generating new text based on the n-gram structure of a given text input.
+The package can be used for serious analysis or for creating "bots" that say amusing things.
+See details section below for more information.

+The package is designed to be extremely fast at both tokenizing and summarizing tokenized corpora.
+Because of the architectural design, we are also able to handle very large volumes of text, with performance scaling very nicely.
+Benchmarks and example usage can be found in the package vignette.

+## Package Details

 The original purpose for the package was to combine the book "Modern Applied Statistics in S" with the collected works of H. P.